librity/ft_netmon/README.md

 - `GNU Make` installed in your computer.

 You will also need to install `libcurl` as a dev dependency.
-You can do it through apt-get:
+You can do it through apt-get (recommended):

 ```bash
 $ sudo apt-get install libcurl4-openssl-dev